5 AI Prompts Your Marketing Team Should Be Using Today

 Structure the output so it can be used directly as an editorial content roadmap.

-A structured topic cluster with pillar page, cluster articles, mapped search intents, internal linking opportunities and a publication order prioritised by SEO impact.
+A structured topic cluster: pillar page, cluster articles, mapped search intents, internal linking opportunities and a publication order prioritised by SEO impact.

 The problem

-Ad accounts grow in complexity over time: duplicated campaigns, poorly distributed budgets, outdated segmentations.
-Auditing them objectively and systematically requires time and experience.
-With the right data, AI can detect structural problems and optimisation opportunities in minutes.
+Ad accounts grow complex over time: duplicated campaigns, badly distributed budgets, stale segmentations.
+Auditing them objectively and systematically takes time and experience.
+With the right data, AI detects structural problems and optimisation opportunities in minutes.

 Step-by-step workflow

-2. Include key metrics: impressions, clicks, CTR, CPC, CPA, conversions and total spend.
+• Include key metrics: impressions, clicks, CTR, CPC, CPA, conversions, total spend.

-3. Organise the data by campaign and ad group in a spreadsheet.
+• Organise by campaign and ad group in a spreadsheet.

-4. Paste the data into the prompt with context about the business objective.
+• Paste into the prompt with context on the business objective.

 The prompt